manuelarte/golangci-lint-linter/RULES.md

 # Rules

-## Experimental: Fields are sorted by, default, enabled, disabled
+## Style Linters

-## Linters are sorted alphabetically
+### Experimental: GCI001: Linters are sorted alphabetically

-## Settings are sorted alphabetically
+### Experimental: GCI002: Settings are sorted alphabetically

+### Experimental: GCI013: Fields are sorted by, default, enabled, disabled

+## Documentation & Metadata

-## Warn for settings of not enable linter
+### Experimental: GCI020: Warn for settings of not enabled linter

-## Disabled linters have a reason
+### Experimental: GCI021: Disabled linters have a reason

-## Linter Suggestions
+### Experimental: GCI022: Linter Suggestions

     + gci with imports in standard, and then the rest.
     + suggestions to use revive and var-naming and filename.
-    + replace iterface{} to any.
+    + replace interface{} to any.

+## Miscellaneous

-## Catch flaws in configuration
+### Experimental: GCI041:  Catch flaws in configuration